-A Ph.D. degree usually is necessary for independent research, industrial research, and college teaching, as well as for advancement to administrative positions.
-A master's degree is sufficient for some jobs in applied research, product development, management, or inspection; it also may qualify one to work as a research technician or a teacher.
-The bachelor's degree is adequate for some non-research jobs.
+A Ph.D. is usually necessary for independent research, industrial research, and college teaching, as well as for advancement to administrative positions.
+A master's degree is sufficient for some jobs in applied research, product development, management, or inspection and it may qualify one to work as a research technician or a teacher.
+A bachelor's degree is adequate for some non-research jobs.
 In addition to required courses in chemistry and biology, undergraduate biological science majors usually study allied disciplines such as mathematics, physics, engineering, and computer science.
-Computer courses are beneficial for modeling and simulating biological processes, operating some laboratory equipment, and performing research in the emerging field of bioinformatics.
+Computer courses are beneficial for modeling and simulating biological processes, operating laboratory equipment, and performing research in the emerging field of bioinformatics.